 This desk lamp, model 7675 won the iF-Design Award in 1956.

 The socket of this desk lamp was made by BJB.
 BJB is Brökelmann, Jäger and Busse, BJB GmbH & Co.
 KG.
 The BJB company was founded in 1867 and started with petroleum lighting.
 The company still exists.
 Today they produce LED lamps, terminal blocks and connectors, lamp holders for conventional lighting and switches.
 They are active in the whole world.
 BJB GmbH & Co.
 KG is located on Werler Strasse 1, 59755, Arnsberg, Germany.

 The switch was made by the VLM Components company from Buccinasco, near Milan in Italy.
-Today VLM Components is owned By Relco.
+Today VLM Components is owned by Relco.
 It is one of the biggest suppliers of switches, cords and plugs in Europe.
-VLM Components became famous because of the switches they produced that were designed by Achille Castiglione.
+VLM Components became famous for the switches they produce that were designed by Achille Castiglioni in 1968.

-Black and white version of this desk lamp
+Black and white version of this 1950s Cosack desk lamp